slee502/Biodiversity_in_Parks/README.md

 - Other functions used include head() and value_counts().

 **Feature 4: Visualize your data.**
-- Made 2 basic plots (bar chart and scatterplot) with matplotlib.
+- Made 2 basic plots (multiple bar charts and a scatterplot) with matplotlib.

 **Feature 5: Interpret your data and graphical output.**
 - Wrote markdown cells in Jupyter explaining thought process and code.